dirtycache/API_Sec_Lab/module2.md

 ![Alerts Page](media/alerts-page.jpg)

 - The Akamai API Security platform differentiates between 2 types of alerts
-    - Posture: Those related to the API's risk posture (the endpoint is vulnerable and something bad might happen)
+    - Posture: Those related to API risk posture (the endpoint is vulnerable and something bad might happen)
     - Runtime: Those that trigger on actual API consumer behavior (someone is doing something bad to your API)
 - In the **All Alerts** sub-tab you can see by scrolling down **No Rate Limit** and **Weak Authentication** alerts, which are API risk posture alerts
     - These are usually handled by API developers and security architects, who set up automated action rules to open Jira tickets when these things arise